 You can find a great example of fun music videos that teach all about history on the “historyteachers” channel on Youtube – for example, learn all about Catherine the Great, Empress of Russia set to Lady Gaga’s Pokerface!

-Dress Up Time!
+History Dress Up Time!

 Another way to keep history interesting, is to study it in context.
 It doesn’t have to be a separate subject.
-Learn the relevant geography along with your history.
+Learn the relevant geography along with the history.
 Look at old historical maps and compare with present day maps.
 These black line maps to print out and label are a great resource.
 You may even want to use a unit study or an integrated curriculum such as Tapestry of Grace.

 History doesn’t have to be boring!
 How do you make history fun in your homeschool?
 Please let me know in the comments below.